OdooBulgaria/pls/README.md

 - A user can have only one employee
 -  Make sure that the circle manager and project manager have the right hierarchy and an employee. is always there for them also the related user field should be filled
 -  To ensure this there is a not null constraint on related user for employees if the user is project manager or circle head
+- Do not delete the default property created by this module for setting the default timings for project manager

 ## To set up the users and accesses